micheldiab/Sudoku/README.md

 # Sudoku

-Hello,I am planning to create a sudoku generator and solver GUI!
+Hello,This is a Sudoku game.

+User instructions:

+Insert:
+	select cube, press the number button in your keyboard,press 'Enter' button in your keyboard to confirm.
+Delete:
+	select cube, press the 'Delete' button in your keyboard.
+Hint:
+	select cube, press the 'h' button in your keyboard.

-The GUI will be created by pygame module.
+The GUI was created using pygame module.

+Enjoy!